 For AP Literature, the works you read will be much less broad.
 They will be primarily literature, although the class will also include some poetry.
 You'll primarily be reading novels and plays, and the texts you read will be less broad compared to what you read in AP Language.

 Difference 2: AP Literature Is More In-Depth Than AP Language

-AP English Literature teaches you to read and analyze works of literature and poetry with different lenses - for example, characterization, tone, or description.
+AP English Literature teaches you to read and analyze works of literature and poetry with different lenses—for example, characterization, tone, or point of view.
 In that sense, it has less breadth but more depth than AP Language.
-You will work to discover a work’s theme or intent via use of literary devices, as opposed to analyzing its argument or effectiveness.
+You will work to discover a work's theme or intent via use of literary devices, as opposed to analyzing its argument or effectiveness.

 Your essays for AP Literature will be mainly analytical.
 For example, you will explain how a novel achieves a certain tone by closely analyzing quotations.
 In most cases, you won't be arguing for a point or saying how good or bad something is.
 You will simply read literature closely and try to figure out what makes it tick.

 For AP Language, you typically won't be diving so deep into one source; you'll instead be making broader comparisons and arguments for a variety of texts.
 You won't be referring to specific quotes as often as you would in AP Lit because you're taking more of a high-level look at the texts.

 Difference 3: AP Language Is More Applicable for Other Subjects Than AP Literature

 The skills you learn in AP Language are broadly applicable to not only the humanities, but to the social sciences as well.
 If you're interested in political science, sociology, or economics, the skills you learn in AP Language will be directly applicable to your college coursework.

 AP Language is also a good choice if you are interested in natural science or engineering, since learning to break down arguments and read non-fiction texts will likely be more helpful in your chosen field than analyzing poetry and literature.
 In any field, having strong writing skills is very helpful.